War of 1812: Niagara and Plattsburgh campaigns, 1814

 The Americans again invaded the Niagara frontier.
 They had occupied southwestern Upper Canada after they defeated Colonel Henry Procter at Moraviantown in October and believed that taking the rest of the province would force the British to cede it to them.
 The end of the war with Napoleon in Europe in April 1814 meant that the British could deploy their army to North America, so the Americans wanted to secure Upper Canada to negotiate from a position of strength.
 They planned to invade via the Niagara frontier while sending another force to recapture Mackinac.
 They captured Fort Erie on 3 July 1814.
-Unaware of Fort Erie's fall or of the size of the American force, the British general Phineas Riall engaged with Winfield Scott, who won against a British force at the Battle of Chippawa on 5 July.
+Unaware of Fort Erie's fall or of the size of the American force, Riall engaged with Winfield Scott, who won against a British force at the Battle of Chippawa on 5 July.
 The American forces had been through a hard training under Winfield Scott and proved to the professionals under fire.
 They deployed in a shallow U formation, bringing flanking fire and well-aimed volleys against Riall's men.
 Riall's men were chased off the battlefield.

 An attempt to advance further ended with the hard-fought but inconclusive Battle of Lundy's Lane on July 25.
 The battle was fought several miles north of Chippawa Creek near Niagara Falls and is considered the bloodiest and costliest battle of the war.
 Both sides stood their ground as American General Jacob Brown pulled back to Fort George after the battle and the British did not pursue.
-Commanders Riall, Scott, Brown, and Drummond were all wounded; Scott's wounds ended his service in the war.
+British officers Riall, Scott, Brown, and Drummond were all wounded; Scott's wounds ended his service in the war.